t-will-gillis/dev-aws-terraform-demo/README.md

 ## Security Posture

-- No hardcoded credentials anywhere — all sensitive values are GitHub Secrets passed as environment variables
+- No hardcoded credentials- all sensitive values stored as GitHub Secrets and passed as environment variables
 - Ingress restricted to a single known IP via `local_source_ip` variable
 - IMDSv2 enforced on the EC2 instance (blocks SSRF attacks against instance metadata)
 - Root volume encrypted at rest